rochasdemarte/Hosted-Player/README.md

 <br/>
 ### Try it yourself:
 - Just go to Lialina's work's website ["Hosted"](https://hosted.z21.web.core.windows.net/).<br/>
-- And then enter the code below on the Console of the development tool.
+- And then enter the code below on the Console of the developer tools.
 ```javascript
 let linksDiv = document.querySelector('#links');
 let links = [];